-\abstract {CTCV J2056-3014 is a nearby cataclysmic variable (CV) with an orbital period of approximately $1.76$ hours at a distance of about $853$ light-years from the Earth. \cite{2020ApJ...898L..40L} report on its X-ray properties, which suggest J2056-3014 to be an unusual accretion-powered intermediate polar (IP) harboring a fast-spinning white dwarf (WD) with a spin period of $29.6$ s.
+{ CTCV J2056--3014 is a nearby cataclysmic variable with an orbital period of approximately $1.76$ hours at a distance of about $853$ light-years from the Earth.
+Its recently reported X-ray properties suggest that J2056-3014 is an unusual accretion-powered intermediate polar that harbors a fast-spinning white dwarf (WD) with a spin period of $29.6$ s.
 The low X-ray luminosity and the relatively modest accretion rate per unit area suggest that the shock is not occurring near the WD surface.
-Under these conditions, the authors argue that the maximum temperature of the shock cannot be directly used to determine the mass of the WD (which under such assumptions would be around $0.46$ $M_\odot$).
-Here, we explore the stability of this rapidly rotating WD using a modern equation of state (EoS) which accounts for electron-ion, electron-electron, and ion-ion interactions.
-For this EoS, we determine the mass density thresholds for the onset of pycnonuclear fusion reactions and study the impact of microscopic stability and rapid rotation on the structure and stability of carbon WDs.
-From this analysis we obtain a minimum mass for CTCV J2056-3014 of $0.56~M_\odot$, and a maximum mass of around $1.38~M_\odot$.
-If the mass of CTCV J2056-3014 should be close to the lower mass limit, its equatorial radius would be on the order of $10^4$~km, due to rapid rotation.
-Such a value is significantly greater than the radius of a non-rotating WD of average mass ($0.6\, M_\odot$), which is on the order of $7\times 10^3$~km.
-The effects in the minimum mass value of J2056-3014 due to temperature and matter composition, where also a pure oxygen and a mixture of oxygen and neon WDs were considered, are shown to be negligible. }
+It has been argued that, under these conditions, the maximum temperature of the shock cannot be directly used to determine the mass of the WD (which, under the abovementioned assumptions, would be around $0.46$ $M_\odot$).
+Here, we explore the stability of this rapidly rotating WD using a modern equation of state (EoS) that accounts for electron--ion, electron--electron, and ion--ion interactions.
+For this EoS, we determine the mass density thresholds for the onset of pycnonuclear fusion reactions and study the impact of microscopic stability and rapid rotation on the structure and stability of WDs, considering them with helium, carbon, oxygen, and neon.
+From this analysis, we obtain a minimum mass for CTCV J2056--3014 of $0.56~M_\odot$ and a maximum mass of around $1.38~M_\odot$.
+If the mass of CTCV J2056--3014 is close to the lower mass limit, its equatorial radius would be on the order of $10^4$~km due to rapid rotation.
+Such a radius is significantly larger than that of a nonrotating WD of average mass ($0.6\, M_\odot$), which is on the order of $7\times 10^3$~km.
+The effects on the minimum mass of J2056-3014 due to changes in the temperature and composition of the stellar matter were found to be negligibly small.}

 \keywords{equation of state --- stars: interiors --- stars: fundamental parameters --- stars: rotation --- white dwarf }